Isle of Wight ferry services: The era of railway ownership

 By 1880 railway lines connected to both the Ryde Pier and the Portsmouth Harbour ferry terminals.
 It was therefore a natural progression for the railway companies to acquire the ferry routes themselves.
-To do this the London, Brighton and South Coast Railway (LB&SCR) and the London and South Western Railway (L&SWR) jointly formed the South Western and Brighton Railway Companies Steam Packet Service (SW&BRCSPS).
+To do this the London, Brighton & South Coast Railway (LB&SCR) and the London & South Western Railway (L&SWR) jointly formed the South Western and Brighton Railway Companies Steam Packet Service (SW&BRCSPS).
 This new company bought out the PP&RUSPC and the era of railway ownership of the Ryde Portsmouth route began.

 In 1884 the Isle of Wight Marine Transit Company started a rail freight ferry link between the Hayling Island Branch line at Langstone and the Bembridge branch line at St Helens quay.
 To provide the link the rail ferry PS Carrier was moved from Scotland.
 The project was unsuccessful and despite being acquired in full by the LB&SCR in 1886 ended in 1888.
 It remains the only rail ferry to have operated a service to the Isle of Wight.

 In 1884 the Lymington service was bought by the L&SWR.

 In addition to paddle steamers, the SW&BRCSPS used tow boats and a tug to carry livestock and subsequently motor cars from Broad Street, Portsmouth to the slipway at George Street, Ryde.

 During the First World War four of the SW&BRCSPS paddle steamers were commandeered by the Royal Navy as minesweepers, leaving only two behind.
 The PS Duchess of Richmond was lost to a mine in the Mediterranean Sea.

 On 1 January 1923 the SW&BRCSPS was taken over by Southern Railway which had been created in the Grouping ordered by the Railways Act 1921.